 Background: My old miter saw

-Last spring I built a chicken cook.
+Last spring I built a chicken coop.
 Everything went really well until my miter saw stopped working.
 I’m a big DIYer and love to learn new things, but in this case I wasn’t interested it fixing it.
 I probably needed a new switch, which would require taking it apart, finding a part, installing that part, and putting it back together.
 I’ve never worked with this type of electronics before, and I didn’t have the time or interest right now to learn right then and there, especially being in the middle of this project.

 I decided to buy a new saw and to sell my old one on Facebook Marketplace.
 It went really quick and I realized afterwards that I could have got more money for it, but it was a cheap saw and I was just happy that I didn’t have to throw it away.
 The old saw was a WEN compound sliding miter saw.
 WEN looks to be a lower end brand, but I got a solid 5+ years out of it and it worked well enough.
 It definitely wasn’t the best saw available, but it functioned well…until it didn’t.